muratk3n/thirdwave/en/tweets/2020/week14d.md

 contact.
 Well that's why you reduce contact because it is as bad as the FRICKIN SPPANISH FLU.
 We gain time, reduce deaths, in the meantime work on treatment etc.

+"We dont know the real divisor of the virus infected to calculate the real death rate".

 *2020-4-2 7:57:11*